Close notification CLOSE

 How to use this webpage

-1. Read through the Background section to know more about why the City is doing a Land Use Rezoning Study.
+1. Read through the Background section to know more about why the City updated the Land Use Regulations.

-2. Learn more about the draft recommendations by exploring content organized by the:
+2. Learn more about ordinance by exploring content organized by:

 3. Land Use Topic